asiakay/ux-plan-for-startup/README.md

 ## Project Goals
 1. **User Satisfaction**: Create a user-centric design that ensures a high level of user satisfaction and delight.

-2. **Problem Solving**: Effectively solve the problem of [specific problem] for our target audience.
+2. **Problem Solving**: Effectively solve the problem of barriers to good nutrition for cancer survivors for our target audience.

 3. **User Engagement**: Increase user engagement by creating an intuitive and engaging user interface.